alan2207/bulletproof-react/docs/project-structure.md

 +-- index.ts    # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
 ```

-The features could also contain other features(if used only within the parent feature) or be kept separated, it's the matter of preference.
+The features could also contain other features(if used only within the parent feature) or kept separated, it's the matter of preference.

 Since `index.ts` behaves as the public API of the feature, it is good idea to import stuff from other features only by using: